NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] Type choices are "portable" or "whole-home".
   .. [#] Location only choice is "living space".
-  .. [#] If multiple dehumidifiers are entered, they must all have the same setpoint or any error will be generated.
+  .. [#] If multiple dehumidifiers are entered, they must all have the same setpoint or an error will be generated.
   .. [#] The sum of all ``FractionDehumidificationLoadServed`` (across all Dehumidifiers) must be less than or equal to 1.

 .. note::